TauNeutrin0/Explorinator/README.md

 # Explorinator

-A little text-based online game without much to say about.
+A little not only text-based online game without much to say about.

 [tauneutrin0.github.io/Explorinator](http://tauneutrin0.github.io/Explorinator)